Charlie Hunnam Talks ‘Sons Of Anarchy’ Spinoff

 — Charlie Hunnam (@CharlieHunnamFC) March 22, 2017

-During the course of their relationship, the couple have had to endure long periods apart because of Hunnam’s film schedules.
+During the course of their relationship, the couple has had to endure long periods apart because of Hunnam’s film schedules.
 Trying to assign time to both his career and personal life has been a struggle for him in the past, but today he’s working harder on creating a better balance.

 Crediting his “incredibly understanding girlfriend,” Hunnam says he nevertheless realizes that he will need to find more “balance” as he gets older.